Updated on November 1, 2022

 The 1972 special “You’re Not Elected, Charlie Brown” sees Linus running for class president, in a remake of a 1960s comic strip storyline.
 Charlie Brown, Lucy, and Snoopy all work as part of Linus’ campaign staff.
 Typical “Peanuts” hijinks, of course, ensue.

 The best part’s when Linus’ final campaign speech goes awry under his going off-script on purpose.
-Cue: shot of Lucy and Charlie Brown both screaming in agony in the audience.
+Cue: a shot of Lucy and Charlie Brown both screaming in agony in the audience.

 This special’s available on its own DVD, with a second “Peanuts” special also included, 2006’s “He’s a Bully, Charlie Brown.”